vLeov/php-chess/docs/read-lan.md

 R  N  B  Q  K  B  .
 R
 ```

 🎉 And, it's easy!
-The Universal Chess Interface (UCI) protocol enables chess engines to communicate with user interfaces using Long Algebraic Notation for moves.
+The UCI protocol enables chess engines to communicate with user interfaces using LAN for moves.